matteopilz/OpenMS-website/content/en/install.md

 Currently there are also packaged versions of OpenMS provided for Fedora, OpenSUSE, Debian, and Ubuntu [available in the corresponding package managers](https://pkgs.org/search/openms) of these distributions (they might require a lookup in thirdparty "science" repositories).
 For other GNU/Linux distributions or to obtain the most recent version of the library you need to build your own OpenMS.

+{{< notice note >}}
-> **_NOTE:_** Please note that these packages are not directly maintained by us and we can not guarantee the same behaviour as when building it on your own.
+Please note that these packages are not directly maintained by us and we can not guarantee the same behaviour as when building it on your own.
 Also their availability and version is subject to change and support might be limited (due to unforeseen or untested behaviour).
 We also suggest not to install them parallel to our Debian package.
+{{< /notice >}}

 ### Installation on MacOS